-1.3.4.1: User Interface Panel
+1.3.1: User Interface Panel

-Each controller's heated LCD readout and password-protected keypad are located behind the sampler's upper-front hatch.
+The controller's LCD readout and password-protected keypad are located under the control lid.
 They are used to:

-- adjust the clock and the LCD brightness/contrast, and administer the access passwords and archival data (see Chapter 3). - configure the sampling programs (see Chapter 4). - monitor and control the unit's operation (see Chapter 5).
+- Adjust the clock and the LCD brightness/contrast, and administer the access passwords and archival data (see Chapter 3: User Interface Panel); - Configure the sampling programs (see Chapter 4: Sampling Program Configuration) - Monitor and control the unit's operation (see Chapter 5: Sampler Operation).

-1.3.4.2: Inputs and Outputs
+1.3.2: Inputs and Outputs